AbhishekS04/Recommendation-System/README.md

 # 🎬 Movie Recommendation System

 Welcome to the **Movie Recommendation System**!
-This web application is designed to provide personalized movie recommendations.
-Built with **Next.js**, **React**, and **TypeScript**, it delivers an interactive and responsive user experience, allowing users to explore a variety of movies and customize their searches by category and rating.
+This web application provides personalized movie recommendations based on user input, such as category and rating preferences.
+Developed using **React.js** with **Next.js**, it offers a dynamic and responsive user experience for exploring a vast selection of movies.

 ![Movie Recommendation System](https://user-images.githubusercontent.com/your-image-link.png)

 ## 🌟 Key Features

-- **Quick Movie Search**: Instantly search for movies by title, with real-time results from the OMDb API.
+- **Instant Movie Search**: Quickly search for movies by title, with real-time results powered by the OMDb API.
-- **Filter Options**: Filter movies by categories such as Bollywood, Hollywood, Animation, and Documentary.
+- **Category Filters**: Filter movies by categories, including Bollywood, Hollywood, Animation, and Documentary.
-- **Rating Filter**: Set a minimum IMDb rating to tailor recommendations to your taste.
+- **Rating-Based Filtering**: Set a minimum IMDb rating to discover movies that meet your quality criteria.
-- **Detailed Information**: View in-depth details on selected movies, including genre, IMDb rating, and country.
+- **In-Depth Movie Information**: Click on any movie to view details, such as genre, IMDb rating, and country.
-- **Recommended Movies**: See personalized movie recommendations to explore beyond your search.
+- **Recommended Movies**: Enjoy tailored movie recommendations based on your activity within the app.
-- **Mobile-Responsive**: Optimized for desktops, tablets, and mobile devices.
+- **Responsive Design**: Seamlessly optimized for desktop, tablet, and mobile devices.

 ## 🛠️ Tech Stack

-- **Framework**: Next.js
+- **Framework**: Next.js (React.js)
-- **UI Library**: React, TypeScript
-- **Styling**: Styled-components
+- **UI Styling**: Styled-components
-- **API**: OMDb API for movie data
+- **API**: OMDb API for accessing movie data

 ## 📋 Prerequisites

-Before setting up the project, make sure you have:
+Before setting up the project, ensure you have:

 - **Node.js** (v14 or higher)
 - **npm** or **yarn**
-- **OMDb API Key**: Get your API key from [OMDb API](http://www.omdbapi.com/).
+- **OMDb API Key**: Register on [OMDb API](http://www.omdbapi.com/) to obtain an API key.

 ## 🚀 Getting Started